weaveworks/weave-gitops-enterprise/docs/cli/bootstrap.md

 ### Unit Testing

 This level to ensure each component meets their expected contract for the happy and unhappy scenarios.
+You will see them in the expected form `*_test.go`

 ### Integration Testing

+This level to ensure some integrations with bootstrapping dependencies like flux, git, etc ...

+We currently have a gap to cover in the following features.

 ### Acceptance testing